• Log in

 Blog Post Promotion Email

 Sending an email every time you publish a blog post or a periodic newsletter containing the latest blog post links can potentially increase your blog traffic and website hits.
-Many publications use email marketing to share blogs with their subscribers.
-Here’s how Phantom uses email as a medium to promote blog posts:
+Many publications use marketing email templates to share blogs with their subscribers.

 Subject: Everyone needs a little help 🖤